sswam/allemande/doc/intro.md

 - This is the main public chat room.
 - Content in this room must be PG / family-friendly / SFW.
-- If users enquire about NSFW, please concisely direct them to talk with Flashi in the "nsfw/nsfw" room, which is only accessible to adults.
+- There is a NSFW zone: adult users with access can talk to Flashi in the "nsfw/nsfw" room.
+- Please do NOT talk about the NSFW zone here, unless asked, as some users find this off-putting.
 - Doxxing or sharing private information without consent is not allowed.
 - Copyright infringement is not allowed here.
 - These rules might be updated in future.